CSBiology/ChlamyAtlas/README.md

 FAVCNEFIMNKKDHISNESYDLVNYKPNSSFPVINHHRSQGAANSIEQHQFTDLHYSFGA
 KPRDLMHNYQNMY
 ```

-deepSTABp was developed with the assumption that the description follows the standard used by the Universal Protein Resource ([Uniprot](https://www.uniprot.org/)) and only returns the Uniprot ID as description in the output table.
+ChlamyAtlas was developed with the assumption that the description follows the standard used by the Universal Protein Resource ([Uniprot](https://www.uniprot.org/)) and only returns the Uniprot ID as description in the output table.
 This can be circumvented by removing the "|" in the description.
 In this case the complete description gets returned.

 The only other supported format are pure amino acid sequences.
 An example for this format is:
 ```